 (RYSCs) coordinate community-based mental health services for youth and young adults ages 12-25 and partners with families and youth.
 RYSCs provide substance use treatment, including early detection and recovery support services, and other types of mental health treatment and recovery wellbeing services.

 Children's Mental Health Wraparound Services provide resources to help children, ages 0-21 who have a mental health diagnosis, or an intellectual or developmental disability (IDD) combined with a serious behavioral health or mental health concern.
 Children’s Mental Health Wraparound helps children and families plan and receive the support they need while remaining in their homes and communities.
+The Children’s Crisis and Referral Line can link families with Mobile Crisis Response and Stabilization Teams or other community-based services, including WV Wraparound.

 Preventing Suicide and Substance Use/Misuse